PRECIOUS-Gold holds tight range as investors await U.S. elections

 The gains in platinum could chiefly be attributed to short covering, considering the CFTC data, which showed “net short positions have been almost entirely reduced,” Commerzbank analysts said in a note.

-Reporting by Swati Verma; Additional reporting by Sumita Layek in Bengaluru; Editing by Richard Chang
+Reporting by Swati Verma and Sumita Layek in Bengaluru; Editing by Richard Chang and Chizu Nomiyama